When it comes to caring for our planet, we all have a role. Many manufacturers in the plastics industry take that role very seriously.

 According to PLASTICS, the industry is moving from being one that simply aspires to sustainability to one that puts its commitment to recycling and reusing into action.
 The Re|focus Summit challenges brand owners, processors, engineers, product developers, and the entire supply chain to "refocus" on product design, technology, and manufacturing that drive recycling and sustainability.

 Re|focus Summit visited the Kent County Recycling and Education Center for a tour during their conference in Grand Rapids.

 Why Grand Rapids?

-West Michigan is home to the 12th largest plastics industry cluster in the United States, employing more than 11,000 people throughout the region.
-The plastics they manufacture and process serve industries as diverse as the products we all use on a daily basis – from cars to furniture and appliances to bottled beverages.
+Michigan is one of two states with the highest concentration of plastics industry jobs in the nation, and thousands of those jobs are located in and around Grand Rapids.
+The plastics manufactured and processed here serve industries as diverse as the products we all use on a daily basis – from cars to furniture and appliances to bottled beverages.
 Some of the biggest plastics products manufacturers in the area – including Lacks Industries, Cascade Engineering, and ADAC Automotive – supply, among other things, Michigan’s automotive industry.

 West MI Industry Innovations

 PLASTICS drew on this strong local industry presence for the Re|focus Summit, scheduling tours of four Cascade Engineering facilities on the opening day of the conference.
 But it was more than Cascade’s plastics prowess that made them a natural choice for the tours.

 As a global manufacturer and one of the largest certified B Corps in the world, Cascade Engineering has a long and unwavering commitment to the Triple Bottom Line (TBL): People, Planet, Profit.